commune-ai/commune/commune/modules/model/openai/openai_model_docs.md

-## Vali.Text Module
+## Model.Openai Module

-This module performs tests on truthful_qa.
+This module is a wrapper over the OPENAI API

 To serve the module